-Can I restore mistakenly deleted files?
+Can I restore deleted files?

 Among other factors you should consider when trying to undelete files are: